 Once you get past the initial interviews and into the personal interactions of the characters, the interviewer's control begins to slip as human emotions like romance, jealousy, and ambition enter the picture and send events on unplanned paths.
 My favorite character is the snarky, manipulative interviewer, with prickly Kara as a close second.
 Although the interviewer at first appears to be a cold and heartless man, he soon shows himself to have a bit of a soft side (although his emotions never prevent him from taking some very heartless actions when he deems them necessary to further his long-term goals).
 The interviewer is like the Wizard of Oz behind the curtain, appearing to the characters as an all-seeing, all-powerful authority figure, but eventually being outed as something else when his curtain is pulled away.
 Although the initial interviews are coldly humorless, the characters (especially the interviewer) loosen up as the story advances, allowing some dry, sarcastic humor to filter through.

 Even though it took me a while to get into and through this novel, I'm glad that I made the effort.
 I noticed that one or two Amazon.com reviewers claimed that there were inconsistencies in the plot, but that's not the case.
 If you pay attention to what the characters say in their interviews and in their journals, everything fits together perfectly.
 This is a book to read at a leisurely pace, meeting and getting to know the characters, understanding the political and personal implications of each major event, and—especially—getting into the interviewer's head as his plans don't take him exactly where he wants—and needs—to go.
 This is an extremely inventive story told in a very creative manner, and I highly recommend it.
-Click HERE to read or listen to an excerpt from Sleeping Giants on the novel's Amazon.com page by clicking either on the cover art or the "Listen" icon.
+Click HERE to read or listen to an excerpt from Sleeping Giants on the novel's Amazon.com page by clicking on the cover art for print or the "Listen" icon for audio.